 It goes without saying that if you have access to the desktop, you can run pretty much whatever you like on your PC, but if you’re confined to a gamepad, then you want to set yourself up to run non-Steam games from Big Picture Mode.

 This isn’t too difficult, thankfully.
 You can even do it from Big Picture mode.
-From Big Picture mode, click the cog icon (Settings) at the top-right, then under the System heading click “Add Library Shortcut.” (the equivalent action in the desktop version of Steam is to click “Add a Game” at the bottom left of the Steam window, then “Add a Non-Steam Game”.)
+Click the cog icon (Settings) at the top-right, then under the System heading click “Add Library Shortcut.”
+(The equivalent action in the desktop version of Steam is to click “Add a Game” at the bottom left of the Steam window, then “Add a Non-Steam Game.”)
 From these lists you can add pretty much any game or other program from Windows to your library, then run it using Big Picture mode and, by extension, Steam Link.

-The Steam Link is, in my eyes, underrated.
-While many people made the mistake of expecting it to stream games flawlessly over WiFi, it only really shines when you use it over a wired connection.
-The added perk of being able to use it for non-Steam stuff makes it more robust than something like a Chromecast and pretty much the perfect piece of kit for the gaming-inclined in-home streamer.
+The Steam Link is underrated.
+Many people made the mistake of expecting it to stream games flawlessly over WiFi, but it only really shines when you use it over a wired connection.
+The added perk of being able to use it for non-Steam stuff makes it more robust than something like a Chromecast and pretty much the perfect piece of kit for the gaming-inclined PC streamer.